dirkpetersen/hpc-containers/README.md

 mkdir -p /loc/tmpcontainer && chmod 777 /loc/tmpcontainer
 ```

-if you have not installed the podman-docker package above, you can also setup a global alias to ensure to that all users can continue to use docker commands to run podman.
+if you have not installed the podman-docker package above, you can also setup a global alias to ensure that all users can continue to use docker commands to run podman.

 ```
 echo "alias docker=podman" >> /etc/profile.d/zzz-hpc-users.sh